gauntface/web-push-book/src/_content/chapter-04/02-web-push-protocol.md

 The resulting header looks like this:

-    Crypto-Key: dh=<URL Safe Base64 Encoded Local Public Key String>; p256ecdsa=<URL Safe Base64 Public Application Server Key>
+    Crypto-Key: dh=<URL Safe Base64 Encoded Local Public Key String>; p256ecdsa=<URL Safe Base64 Encoded Public Application Server Key>

 #### Content Type, Length & Encoding Headers

-These are the final headers relating to encrypted payload.
 The 'Content-Length' header is the number of bytes in the encrypted payload and 'Content-Type' and 'Content-Encoding' headers are fixed values, as shown below:

     Content-Length: <Number of Bytes in Encrypted Payload>
     Content-Type: 'application/octet-stream'
     Content-Encoding: 'aesgcm'

 With these headers set, we need to send the encrypted payload as the body of our request.
-Notice that because we've set the Content-Type to 'application/octet-stream', that the encrypted payload must be a stream of bytes.
+Notice that the Content-Type is set to 'application/octet-stream'.
+This is because the encrypted payload must be sent as a stream of bytes.

 In NodeJS we would do this like so: